Chapter 9 Effect sizes from publications

 In this chapter we focus on obtaining effect size estimates (e.g., correlation or standardized mean difference) from published articles.
 Often studies do not report effect sizes (e.g., \(d\)-values) or if they do, they don’t report the confidence interval for that effect.
 We will learn more about confidence intervals in a future chapter, but for now, think of a confidence interval for a study/sample effect (e.g., \(d\)-value) as providing a plausible range of values for the population parameter (e.g., \(\delta\)).
 Below we learn the R commands needed to obtain effect sizes with confidence intervals from published articles.

-The ability to obtain effect size estimate from articles will be come extraordinarily important later in the course.
+The ability to obtain effect size estimates from articles will be come extraordinarily important later in the course.
 Specifically, when it is time to engage in sample size planning (e.g., for your thesis) you will need to obtain estimates of the effects you are interested in from past research.
 The commands in this chapter will help you to do so.

 9.3 Estimating \(\delta\)